rewanthtammana/sigstore-the-easy-way/guide/cosign/sign-and-verify-with-key.md

 ## Generate key pair

 The first step towards signing your software is to generate a key-pair.
-In the background, cosign uses ECDSA (Elliptic Curve Digital Signature Algorithm) & elliptic.P256 cryptograhy to generate keypair but let's not worry about that & keep things simple.
+In the background, cosign uses ECDSA (Elliptic Curve Digital Signature Algorithm) & elliptic.P256 cryptography to generate key-pair, but let's not worry about that & keep things simple.

 ```bash
 cosign generate-key-pair